Pylons/deform/docs/glossary.rst

    pstruct
-     Data deserialized by :term:`Peppercorn` to a representation suitable for consumption by a :mod:`deform` deserializer.
-     Usually, when used in :mod:`deform`, a cstruct is composed entirely of lists, dictionaries, strings, and file objects.
+     Data deserialized by :term:`Peppercorn` to a representation suitable for consumption by a :mod:`deform` widget.
+Usually, when used in :mod:`deform`, a pstruct is composed entirely of lists, dictionaries, strings, and file objects.

    appstruct
      A raw application data structure (complex Python objects).